 Returned to Lewis University in the summer of 2013 as Coordinator of Special Projects in the Office of the President.
 He had served as Director of Planning from 1999 to 2002 and as Assistant to the President from 2002-2010 at Lewis before accepting the position of Director of Senior Brothers for the Midwest District.
 Brother Joseph will retain his part-time position as Executive Assistant to the Provincial at the Midwest District Office in Burr Ridge while serving at Lewis.
 Born and raised in Detroit, Mich., he earned a B.A. from Walsh University, an M.Ed. from St. Michael’s College, an M.A. from Holy Names University, and a D.Min. from the Graduate Theological Foundation in Donaldson, Ind.
 His hobbies include reading, traveling, movies, writing, and generational history.

 Brother Raphael was born in Chicago and has been at Lewis for 43 years.
-He is an Associate Professor in the Mathematics/Computer Science Department.
+He is an Associate Professor in the Computer and Mathematical Sciences Department.
 He holds a B.A. from Saint Mary’s University of Minnesota and an M.A. from St. Louis University.
 In his leisure time, Brother Raphael enjoys following sports, reading and classical music.